Tushnabad

 As of the 2011 census, Tushnabad had a population of 1320 people in 286 families, of which 681 are males while 639 are females.
 The literacy rate was 89.68% as per the census.
 The village is administrated by an Elected Pradhan(As of 30 July 2021 local government elections are still to be held - Delayed because of the Coronavirus Pandemic).

 This area infrastructure includes a community hall, Senior Secondary School, Primary Health Centre.

-Most people in the area don't have fast Internet Connection as sufficient infrastructure is not allotted by the Government.